Cleveland, Ohio HVAC Trade Schools & Certification

 Read on to discover the career outlook, salary, licensing standards, and educational opportunities for aspiring HVAC professionals in the Cleveland area.

 The need for HVAC and HVAC/R technicians is growing nationwide.
-According to the BLS (May 2019), the demand for technicians is expected to increase by 4 percent between 2019 and 2029—about as fast as the average 4 percent projected for all occupations in the U.S.
+According to the BLS (2023), the demand for technicians is expected to increase by 6 percent between 2022 and 2032—twice as fast as the average 3 percent projected for all occupations in the U.S.

-There’s evidence that Ohio is predicted to need new technicians at a much faster rate.
-Projections Central (2020)—a data organization partnered with the US Department of Labor—reported that there would be a 12.6 percent increase in HVAC positions across Ohio between 2018 and 2028.
-With the predicted addition of 1,550 fresh HVAC positions in OH and 42,800 openings nationwide, there is ample evidence that this is a promising profession in MO and across the country.
+Older data from Projections Central (2024)—a data organization partnered with the US Department of Labor—reported that there would be a 4.7 percent increase in HVAC positions across Ohio between 2020 and 2030.
+With the predicted addition of 660 fresh HVAC positions in OH and 37,700 openings nationwide, there is ample evidence that this is a promising profession in OH and across the country.

 Several factors contribute to the growth of the HVAC and HVAC/R industry.
 The increasing sophistication of climate control systems and the need to replace, retrofit, or upgrade older systems is a primary factor in continued growth.